-During 2016, each outside director was paid an annual cash retainer of \$50,000.
+During 2014, each outside director was paid an annual cash retainer of \$50,000.
 Each outside director also was paid a director's fee of \$1,500 for each committee meeting attended, other than the Audit Committee and the Compensation Committee members, who were paid \$2,000 for each committee meeting attended.
-The Chairman of each committee, other than the Audit Committee and the Compensation Committee, was paid an additional annual retainer of \$13,000, while the Chairman of the Audit Committee was paid an additional retainer of \$21,000 and the Chairman of the Compensation Committee was paid an additional annual retainer of \$18,000.
+The Chairman of each committee, other than the Audit Committee and the Compensation Committee, was paid an additional annual retainer of \$13,000, while the Chairman of the Audit Committee and Compensation Committee each was paid an additional annual retainer of \$18,000.
 Directors also receive \$2,000 for each meeting of our Board of Directors attended, in addition to the annual retainer described above.
 We reimburse all non-employee directors for reasonable out-of-pocket expenses incurred in connection with attendance at meetings.

 Non-employee directors are also offered the option to participate in our deferred compensation plan.
 The deferred compensation plan allows a participant to defer a percentage or sum of his or her compensation and earn interest on that deferred compensation at a rate equal to the 10-year Treasury bill rate (as in effect at the beginning of each calendar month) plus 1.5%.
+Additionally, our non-employee directors have an option to participate in our medical, prescription and dental group insurance programs.

-Each non-employee director who is elected at an annual meeting also receives a grant of shares of restricted stock having a value equal to approximately \$100,000, with the number of shares of restricted stock included in such grant to be determined based on the closing price of our common stock on the date of the applicable annual meeting, as reported by NASDAQ, and to be rounded down to the nearest whole share.
-These awards vest at the earlier of one year from the date of grant or at the next annual meeting of shareholders.
-The Company has no knowledge of any agreement or arrangement between any director nominee and any person or entity other than the Company relating to compensation or other payment in connection with such person's candidacy or service as a director.
+Each non-employee director who is elected at an annual meeting also receives a grant of shares of restricted stock having a value equal to \$90,000, with the number of shares of restricted stock included in such grant to be determined based on the closing price of our common stock on the date of the applicable annual meeting, as reported by Nasdaq, and to be rounded to the nearest whole share.
+These awards vest at the earlier of one year from date of grant or at the next annual meeting of shareholders.

-In addition to the compensation set forth above with respect to each outside director, our independent Chairman James W. Bradford was paid an additional annual cash retainer of \$35,000 and received an additional grant of shares of restricted stock having a value equal to approximately \$65,000, based on the closing price of our common stock on the date of the grant, as reported by NASDAQ, and rounded to the nearest whole share.
+In addition to the compensation set forth above with respect to each outside director, our independent Chairman James W. Bradford was paid an annual cash retainer of \$35,000 and received a grant of shares of restricted stock having a value equal to \$65,000, based on the closing price of our common stock on the date of the grant, as reported by Nasdaq, and rounded to the nearest whole share.
 These shares of restricted stock vest one year from the date of grant.

-The compensation of our directors during 2016 is detailed in the Director Compensation Table, which can be found on page 37 of this proxy statement.
+The compensation of our directors during 2014 is detailed in the Director Compensation Table, which can be found on page 36 of this proxy statement.